-Presents quantifiable statistical data that provides a systematic way to evaluate science and social science books and their impact and influence.
+Presents quantifiable statistical data that provides a systematic way to evaluate science, social science, and humanities books and their scholarly impact and influence.
 Book Citation Index has citation data from 2005 to present.

 Online version of over 300 volumes of the Cambridge Histories book series published since 1960.
 Covers the history of the ancient and modern world, literature, language and linguistics, philosophy and religion, political thought, music and theater, science, economic history, and law in America.

 Declassified by the State Department, the Records of the Office of Chinese Affairs, 1945-1955, provide valuable insight into numerous domestic issues in Communist and Nationalist China, U.S. containment policy as it was extended to Asia, and Sino-American relations during the post-war period.
 This resource was made possible through the Class of '32 Library Fund.